ampersand-five/mac-setup/README.md

 - [Installation][poetry-install]
     - Add Poetry install location to your PATH in .zshrc file:
         - `export PATH="$HOME/.local/bin:${PATH}"`
+- Poetry defaults to create virtual environments in a central location, to create inside the project in a .venv folder, set `poetry config virtualenvs.in-project true`

 ## Commands
 - Clear python pycache: